The quality of our care and the safety of our patients are priorities in the Harrington HealthCare System.

 We track our quality and safety in several important ways, and we are always seeking ways in which to improve our performance.
-We want our patients to see how we do in these important measures.
+We want our patients to see that we are making in investment in quality care.

 Harrington began assessing its performance for patient satisfaction and patient experience using national survey tools administered by Press Ganey, an independent company that measures patient satisfaction and experience scores.
 We utilize HCAHPS, the national Hospital Consumer Assessment of Healthcare Providers and Systems for our inpatients.
 They also survey our outpatients and emergency care patients.